bengtfrost/NixOS-with-Suckless/README.md

 This repository contains a complete, declarative configuration for a minimal and powerful desktop environment on NixOS.
 It fuses the minimalist philosophy of the [suckless.org](https://suckless.org/) toolset with the reproducible and robust system management of NixOS, using Flakes and Home Manager.

-The core principle is to treat the Suckless source code not as something to be manually compiled, but as an integral part of the system's declarative configuration.
-Patches and custom `config.h` files are applied at build time, resulting in a fully reproducible, custom-tailored desktop environment.
+The core principle is to treat the **manually prepared Suckless source code** as the definitive input for the system build.
+All patching and `config.def.h` customization is done by you, directly on the source files, *before* invoking the Nix build.
+Nix then takes these pre-customized sources and builds them within a pure environment, resulting in a fully reproducible, custom-tailored desktop environment.

 ## Screenshots